Working with Geodatabase Field Aliases: Altering Alias Values

 Introduction

-Aliases are alternative names given to fields in a dataset that are often more descriptive than the actual field name.
-Most users of FME who work with a geodatabase will want to be able to create or maintain field aliases within their datasets.
-When adding a file geodatabase to a workspace, alias control can be found under Schema Attributes > Alias Mode.
+Aliases are alternative names for fields in a dataset that are often more descriptive than the field names themselves.
+Most FME users who work with a geodatabase will want to create or maintain field aliases in their datasets.
+When adding a file geodatabase to a workspace, alias control is available under Schema Attributes > Alias Mode.

 Alias Mode controls how geodatabase aliases are used.

-- Expose Aliases as Metadata Attributes: For each attribute read, a second <name>_alias attribute will be added that stores the alias for the attribute in question.
+• Expose Aliases as Metadata Attributes: For each attribute read, a second <name>_alias attribute will be added that stores the alias for the attribute in question.
 A geodb_feature_class_alias attribute will also be included on each feature.
-Use this mode when the target format is geodatabase and the aliases should be preserved during feature class and table creation.
+Use this mode when the target format is a geodatabase, and the aliases should be preserved during feature class and table creation.

 Requirements